IlyaKotomin/NBUCurrencyRates/README.md

 ---

-## Class Overview: `RatesWriter`
+## Class Overview: `DataWriter`

 A service class for saving currency rates to various file formats.
-The `RatesWriter` class provides methods to save currency rates as JSON, CSV, or XML files based on the specified output type.
+The `DataWriter` class provides methods to save currency rates as JSON, CSV, or XML files based on the specified output type.

 ### Namespace